-NEW!
-At Northwest Trek, discover Kids’ Trek – one of the largest outdoor playgrounds in Washington.
-Unlike any play area in the Puget Sound region, it is designed to stimulate imaginations, encourage exploration and immerse kids in the world around them in a fun way.
+Northwest Trek is a 725-acre wildlife park tucked away in the forest near Mt.
+Rainier.
+Unlike any play area in the Puget Sound region, it is designed to stimulate imaginations, encourage exploration, connect folks with wildlife and immerse kids in nature.

 Tram tours are temporarily unavailable but there are three exciting ways to explore the park.

 The park entry ticket gives access to the core habitat area.
 Beautiful winding paved paths lead you to grizzly and black bears foraging under trees, wolverines running over logs, gray wolves, cougar, lynx, and more, plus an immersive bald eagle exhibit.
 The nature-inspired Kids Trek playground and Zip Wild ziplines add to the fun!
 Bring a picnic or eat at the café.

 The Wild Drive premier tour is the brand-new way to experience the park’s 435-acre Free-Roaming Area.
 Drive past lakes, meadows, and forests to see moose, bison, elk, mountain goats, and more from the comfort and safety of your own car.
 A friendly naturalist narrates each tour, and in spring you might even spot a newborn calf!

 Get eye-to-eye with inquisitive otters.
 Spot elusive fishers snuggling in their dens.
 Stare out a lynx or cougar, seldom seen in the wild, and learn how to protect all these species.